lambdaclass/curse_of_mirra/docs/src/skill.md

 `ClearAnimator`

-This method clear each skill parameter, setting all booleans to false
+This method clear each skill parameter, setting all booleans to false.

 `ChangeCharacterState`